sfm2686/RMSA/README.md

 This section mentions the improvements and enhancements I would implement in the application in the future.
 1. Utilize docker and docker-compose for each the flask application and the database to make deployment easier
 2. Enhance the UI and UX of the application by including a front-end framework such as Reactjs or Vuejs and implement more specific error messages and front-end validation
-3. Factor out the repeated logic to helper functions or other modules
+3. Factor out the repeated logic and operations to helper functions or other modules
 4. Break `views.py` into a number of smaller files for better maintainability and readability
 5. Utilize `Flask-wtf` forms instead of raw html